-The move to Italy worked wonders for Firmani who had no chance to play at international level for South Africa, with their Apartheid regime and being banned from international football at that time.
+The move to Italy worked wonders for Firmani who had no chance to play at international level for South Africa, with their Apartheid rules very much in function and their nation were banned from international football at that time.

-His best years in football were spent in Italy scoring goals for fun, representing Sampdoria, Inter and Genoa before returning to Charlton Athletic in 1963.
-He then spent another two year at The Valley from there joining Southend United and in 1967 returning to Charlton Athletic for a third spell before hanging up his boots and continue his work as manager for this football club.
+His best years in football were spent in Italy.
+Representing Sampdoria, Inter and Genoa.
+He returned to Charlton Athletic in 1963.
+Two new years at The Valley, then joining Southend United, and in 1967 returning to Charlton Athletic for a third spell before hanging up his boots and continue his work as manager for this football club.

 After his retirement as a player he had build up a very special record that’s never been broken to date, being the only player to have scored 100 goals in Italian and English league football.